tinkerbell/proposals/0001/README.md

 help, feedback and more in general to spot problems addressable as early as possible.

-A maintainer can ask contributors to write an RFD in order to open a discussion about a feature that looks trivial, helping contributors to sit down and think about the design of the request or the code they will build.
+A maintainer can ask contributors to write an Proposal in order to open a discussion about a feature that looks trivial, helping contributors to sit down and think about the design of the request or the code they will build.
 It is a way to translate Slack discussions to something that won’t get lost for example.

-Currently, we have a repo called [proposal](https://github.com/tinkerbell/proposals) that I would like to rename to RFD.
-Every RFD will have its own directory with a markdown file inside.
+Currently, we have a repo called [proposal](https://github.com/tinkerbell/proposals) that I would like to rename to Proposal.
+Every Proposal will have its own directory with a markdown file inside.

 ### Metadata

-The RFD is written in markdown and includes metadata in the header of the file:
+The Proposal is written in markdown and includes metadata in the header of the file:

-* `ID`: identifies the RFD
+* `ID`: identifies the Proposal
-* `Title`: title of the RFD
+* `Title`: title of the Proposal
-* `Status`: description of the current state for the RFD
+* `Status`: description of the current state for the Proposal
 * `Authors`: in the format of a list of `Name <email@emai.com>`

 Here is a complete example: